First-time dog-owners, gear up! We’ve found the perfect designer dog for you.

 Firstly, a good breeder will always be able to provide certified documentation of the important health tests carried out on the dogs, not only on the puppy you are about to purchase but also on both parent dogs of the puppy.

 Secondly, the legitimacy of the breeder will also show in his or her relationship with the dogs in his kennel.
-Ask to see the kennel and gauge the way in which they’re looked after.
+Ask to see the kennel and gauge how they’re looked after.

 A good breeder will show signs of genuine concern regarding the home that the puppy will be going into, and will be ready to answer any queries that you may have regarding the upkeep of your new pet.